Process-Centric Analysis of Agentic Software Systems: Experiments

 \subsubsection{Shared Strategy Analysis}

-Table~\ref{tab:rq2-lcp} shows the top $\mathcal{LCP}$s of studied <agent,model> pairs for different problem difficulty levels and repair status.
+Table~\ref{tab:rq2-lcp} shows the top $\mathcal{LCP}$s of studied <agent,model> pairs across difficulty levels and repair status.
 The \texttt{ {min\_support}} of $0.3$ in GSP algorithm detects all the longest common patterns persistent among at least $30\%$ of the instances.
-After finding all longest common patterns, we report the most prevalent one in Table~\ref{tab:rq2-lcp}, representing the dominant problem-solving strategy.
+Table~\ref{tab:rq2-lcp} shows the most prevalent longest common patterns, which represent the dominant problem-solving strategy.
 Overall, \emph{resolved instances of easy problems} exhibit structured and well-ordered phase transitions, typically following concise $\langle L,P,V \rangle$ cycles that reflect a disciplined pipeline of localization, patch generation, and validation.
 As task difficulty increases, these sequences extend moderately (e.g., $\langle L_6,P,V,L,V \rangle$), indicating deeper, yet still coherent strategy chains.
 In contrast, \emph{unresolved} trajectories show greater redundancy and longer $(P,V)$ or $(L,P)$ repetitions, such as $\langle L_3,(P,V)^4 \rangle$ for \SA\textsubscript{Dev}.
 Across backbone models within each agent, stronger models like Claude Sonnet 4 demonstrate broader phase exploration with all three phases in longer and more diverse sequences, while weaker ones (e.g., DeepSeek-V3) tend to produce shorter, less exploratory flows, which may limit their ability to handle more complex cases and result in lower repair rates in the end.

 \begin{findingsbox} \textbf{Findings.} Successful runs typically follow structured localization, patching, and validation flows that align with the agents’ intended plans.
 As task difficulty increases, the resolved trajectories extend but remain coherent, while unresolved ones exhibit repetitive or disordered phase transitions.
 Stronger LLMs demonstrate richer and more adaptive strategies. \end{findingsbox}